 In addition to the benefit of spending time outside, camping with your kids helps them build survival skills, boosts self-esteem, and gives them the chance to disconnect from technology for a while.
 It’s a wonderful way to reconnect as a family and strengthen your bond.

-How to Prepare Your Kids for a Backpacking Trip
+How to Prepare Your Kids for a Backpacking Trip in Michigan

 Whether you’re a beginner backpacker or you have years of experience, it takes a little extra time and preparation to make sure your kids are ready for a backpacking trip in Michigan.